ECBSU/genomics-scripts/Functional-annotation/KEGG_pathways/in-house_KEGG_annotation/README.md

 consider them for calculating module completion (similar to KEGG's approach).
 Though not counted towards module completion, if non-essential genes of a module are found in the organism, they will be included in the output for reference.

 The script is currently incapable of interpreting the "module set" modules (M00611-M00618 and M00620).
-These modules contain other modules, rather than gene K terms, for which the script is not designed.
+Rather than gene K terms, these modules contain other modules, for which the script is not designed.
 These modules are thus not included in the results

-The KEGG module calculation script is currently undergoing validation.
-It has been tested on 50 genomes so far, corresponding to a total of complete 2265 modules.
+The KEGG module calculation script has so far been tested in 50 genomes (corresponding to a total of 2265 complete modules).
 Given the same input, the script has so far yielded identical complete modules as the KEGG webserver, with only 2 exceptions: Firstly, as described above, the script does not consider the 9 "module set" modules, and thus misses them.
 Secondly, KEGG appears to make a mistake in interpreting non-essential genes in M0009 and M00011, which the script does not replicate.

 ## Input
 The script takes a directory as input, and analyzes each fasta file in the directory.
-By default it takes genome fasta files, but it can be modified to take CDS or protein sequences instead (which will run much faster, although they could potentially be less sensitive).
+By default it takes genome fasta files, but it can be modified to take CDS or protein sequences instead (which will run much faster, although  at a likely trade-off in sensitivity).

 The input is hardcoded, so needs to be adjusted in the script itself.
 Please change the following lines to suit your case: